callstack/github-comment-bot/README.md

 The JSON data can have the following properties

 - `pull_request` (required): Link to the pull request on which to comment.
+- `template` (required): Comment template using Mustache, the data for the PR is passed to the template.
 - `test`: An object with the shape `{ type: "string", data: "Some string" }` or `{ type: "regex", data: "/^Some/" }` to test against existing comments to determine if it should be a new comment or should be skipped.
-- `update`: Boolean to update the existing comment instead of skipping it.
+- `update`: Boolean specifying whether to update the existing comment matching a provided test instead of skipping it.

 Made with ❤️.